 These ingredients also increase skin sensitivity after their use, so be sure to avoid unprotected sun exposure following their usage to prevent damage to the skin.

 As tempting as it may be to pick at acne on the back, doing so can cause additional damage, resulting in acne scars.
 To prevent the likelihood of developing back acne scars and help the skin heal, avoid picking.

-Try A Prescription Medication or Clinical Treatment
+Try a Prescription Medication or Clinical Treatment

 For thick acne scars, the steps taken above may not be enough to help the scar disappear completely.
 In these cases, it is often worthwhile to visit a dermatologist, either in-person or virtually through an app like DrHouse.
 Your dermatologist can offer medication to prevent and treat back acne, or they may suggest a treatment to encourage new cell growth and minimize scar appearance.

-Treatment & Medication for Back Acne Scars
+Treatment and Medication for Back Acne Scars